TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

 behavior and features, respectively.

-:class:`Policy` instances are immutable, but they can be cloned, accepting the same keyword arguments as the class constructor and returning a new :class:`Policy` instance that is a copy of the original but with the specified attributes values changed.
+:class:`Policy` instances are immutable, but they can be cloned, accepting the same keyword arguments as the kundi constructor and returning a new :class:`Policy` instance that is a copy of the original but with the specified attributes values changed.

-As an example, the following code could be used to read an email message from a file on disk and pass it to the system ``sendmail`` program on a Unix system:
+As an example, the following code could be used to read an email message kutoka a file on disk and pass it to the system ``sendmail`` program on a Unix system:

 .. testsetup::

-   from unittest import mock
+   kutoka unittest agiza mock
    mocker = mock.patch('subprocess.Popen')
    m = mocker.start()
    proc = mock.MagicMock()